 We focus our efforts on developing and bringing new medicines to the market in neglected indications where the medical need is the most salient: pediatric diseases, particularly severe forms of epilepsy and pediatric oncology conditions, orphan or ultra-orphan diseases.
 All our development programs are patient-centered and encompass a particular focus on the pharmaceutical formulation to ensure high quality, greater dose flexibility, easier administration, and better acceptance of drugs by the patients.

 Our commitment to develop child-friendly medicines is a historical pillar of our company.
 Pediatric medicines have long been neglected by the pharmaceutical industry.
 Children differ from adults in their biology, their needs for specific routes of drug administration and taste-masked medicines as well as the drug-related toxicities.
 It is therefore essential that drugs used to treat children are developed properly and using child-friendly formulations.

 Many medicines used to treat pediatric patients lack such child-adapted forms.
-Consequently, adult medicines are manipulated by pharmacists, caregivers or the parents, who are forced to crush tablets, open capsules or split sachets and disperse into the drink or food, thus creating a risk for misuse and under or over dosage.
+Consequently, adult medicines are manipulated by pharmacists, caregivers or the parents, who are forced to crush tablets, open capsules or split sachets and disperse the content into the drink or food, thus creating a risk for misuse and under- or over-dosage.
 Furthermore, many drugs have not been adequately developed in pediatric indications and there is a significant “off label” use of unlicensed adult medicines in children.